TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

         | NUM 100_015 (0x186AF)
 ```

 As with other operations in AssEmbly, `NUM` stores numbers in memory using little endian encoding.
 See the section on moving with memory for more info on how this encoding works.
+You can also use `NUM` to insert the resolved address of a label as an 8-byte value in memory.
+The label must use the ampersand prefix syntax (i.e. `:&LABEL_NAME`).

 ### MAC - Macro Definition